fatemehbarati/loft_digital/README.md

 </pre>

 After that, you have to rearrange the array of arrays into the 'array of DeliveryNoteClass' Objects.
-Then you can call `DeliveryNoteClass::sort` and pass the proper parameter in order to sort that.
-Finally, you can call `OutputClass::manageOutput` with above result, and get an output string as below:
+Create an object from `ArrayInputInitClass` and pass your array to constructor.Then call `sortAndGetOutput` method of your object. result of that method would be a text of sorted delivery notes as below:

 ```